22 WordPress Alternatives & Why You Might Want Them

 There are still limitations to how much control you have over your site with a free website builder, however.
 Using a website builder is like building with Legos.
 You’re given pre-designed templates and modules that you can customize to build simple sites.
 Because you have to forgo some flexibility for ease of use, website builders are great for creating personal blogs, online portfolios, and other sites that don’t require advanced functionality.

 If you’re already a big brand name in the inbound marketing field and have to manage hundreds or thousands of customers and prospects, then you’ll need a platform that provides the advanced features and customization options required to manage a large and complex site.
-In that case, you’ll need a CMS like CMS Hub.
+In that case, you’ll need a CMS tool like Content Hub.

 Let’s briefly discuss what a CMS is and look at some examples below.